Hudson-Liu/Corne-Keymap/README.md

 Custom keymaps for the [Corne V4](https://github.com/foostan/crkbd/tree/main/) split keyboard.
 This keymap is optimized for BSPWM and (neo)vim keybindings.
 The intent was to create a well-rounded, default-like experience; most key positions should feel natural to users of BSPWM and Vim, as the overarching fluidity—in terms of finger placement and hand movement—remains preserved.
 <br/><br/>
 The provided keymap file (`Layout.vil`) requires the Vial keyboard firmware.
-[Vial](https://get.vial.today/manual/) is the open-source alternative to VIA, being a QMK fork with additional features.
+[Vial](https://get.vial.today/manual/) is an open-source alternative to VIA, being a QMK fork with additional features.

 ## Keymap
 <picture>